juliangherghel/py-customer-personality-analysis/README.md

 ### Recommendation
 The amount of spending exhibited by Groups 0, 1 and 2 appears to be proportional to their income, namely average income/spending, low income/spending and high income/spending, respectively.

 However, Group 3 exhibits a disparity between spending and income amounts, namely low spending and high income.
-The ideal customer is one which spends an amount directly proportional to their income, which is not the case for Group 3.
+The ideal customer can be perceived as one which spends a proportional amount to their income, which is not the case for Group 3.

-It is recommended that the marketing team targets Group 3 with better planned promotion campaigns, particularly those which provide more value per amount spend.
+The recommendation is that the marketing team targets Group 3 with better planned promotional campaigns, particularly those which provide more value per amount spend.
 This can be supported by evaluating the responsiveness of Group 3 towards consecutive marketing campaigns.
-Group 3 is highly responsive to the first campaign, however, retention of interest in promotions appears to drastically drop after the first campaign, whilst completely vanishing after the second campaign.
-There is strong indication that promotional campaigns conducted in the past have been largely unsuitable for the retailer's customer base, particularly for customers with sub-optimal income/spending proportions such as those belonging to Group 3.
+Group 3 is highly responsive to the first campaign, however, retention of interest towards promotions appears to drastically drop after the first campaign, whilst completely vanishing after the second campaign.
+There is strong indication that promotional campaigns conducted in the past have been largely unsatisfactory for the retailer's customer base, particularly for customers with sub-optimal income/spending proportions, such as those belonging to Group 3.

+It must be noted that the nature of the promotional campaigns conducted in the past is not defined by this data set.
+For example, the data provided in this data set could be describing engagement towards campaigns for products with typically low purchase frequency, such as turkeys around Thanksgiving - whilst a promotional campaign for this product is likely to attract one large wave of purchases, the customers are highly unlikely to re-purhcase a turkey after Thanksgiving, even when discounted.

+Further analysis must be carried out to extract information to support the design of future promotional campaigns, such as:
+- Average income of customers
+- Average total spend of customers
+- Average amount of time customers have been registered with the retailer for
+- The most frequent education level amongst customers